skyofdust/qrurl/README.md

 ### [Homepage](http://scanforshare.com)

-To enable feature on your webpage, insert this in your html:
+To enable feature on your webpage, import both `qrulr/qr.min.js` and `qrurl/styles.min.css` in your scripts and styles modules or directly in html.

-`<link href="https://scanforshare.com/styles.min.css" integrity="sha384-lGiEIkh3JU+2dL+YdQIPvXAS+kMdpHp0jd13W/WrJy1w61uTfcTKUvMm/2bR5zRm" crossorigin="anonymous">`

-`<script src="https://scanforshare.com/qr.min.js" integrity="sha384-1M/cLgEFHkJrr7xyZhIVh4lVIevEWQjpqe/kvaVT2lCogTB9NMcFtAwYLmj0ll9a" crossorigin="anonymous"></script>`